-Increases in fertilizer prices and increasing environmental concerns with respect to nutrient runoff from agricultural lands have prompted a continued interest in nutrient management.
-The primary nutrients of concern for most across the country are nitrogen (N) and phosphorus (P) since these two nutrients are most responsible for eutrophication in streams or other water bodies.
+Nitrogen management for all crops remains at the forefront of most research programs across the Mid-south and receives much of the emphasis when discussing fertilizer use efficiency.
+As fertilizer continues to remain a significant input cost and nitrogen an ever-increasing environmental concern, research will continue.
+Nitrogen (N) and phosphorus (P) receive their fair share of publicity due to their potential for leaving the application area whether that is a producer field or urban lawn.
 Various means are available to reduce nutrient losses from agricultural fields with the most productive means through nutrient uptake by growing plants of commercial interest.
-This is best described by the Global "4R" Nutrient Stewardship Framework that helps define fertilizer Best Management Practices (BMP's).
-Fertilizer BMP's can be described simply as the application of the Right source (or product) at the Right rate, Right time, and Right place (Right Product@Right Rate, Right Time, Right Place[TM] is trademark registered by the fertilizer industry).
+This has been best described by the Global "4R" Nutrient Stewardship Framework that helps define fertilizer Best Management Practices (BMP's).
+Fertilizer BMP's can be described simply as the application of the Right source (or product) at the Right rate, Right time, and Right place (Right Product@Right Rate, Right Time, Right PlaceTM is trademark registered by the fertilizer industry).
+Producers have various opportunities to make fertilizer applications whether it be fall application of P and potassium (K) followed by incorporation all the way through pre-tassel N application in corn or foliar applications of micro-nutrients.
 The objectives of stakeholders and site-specific soil, climate, crop, management system and logistics all have a significant impact on fertilizer management and should always be considered when selecting fertilizer BMP's.
 Getting nutrients to plants as close to the time they are needed leads to the most efficient use of nutrients whether coming from organic or inorganic sources.
-The plants themselves do not distinguish between sources; however, some crops such as rice preferentially take up certain forms while others through a symbiotic relationship with bacteria get N from the atmosphere.
-Many products are being brought to the market place with claims of increased nutrient use efficiency, reduced nutrient loss, nutrient stabilizers, or various other mechanisms to reduce nutrient loss.
+The plants themselves do not distinguish between nutrient sources.
+However, some crops such as rice preferentially take up certain forms while others through a symbiotic relationship with bacteria get N from the atmosphere.
+Many products are being brought to the market place with claims of increased nutrient use efficiency, reduced nutrient loss, nutrient stabilizers, or various other mechanisms to reduce nutrient loss or enhanced nutrient uptake.
+Not always are the mechanisms of activity evident from the literature provided by the marketer.
 In recent years products have been marketed to reduce ammonia volatilization, nitrification, denitrification or even some combinations that involve more than one mechanism.
-This research project was designed to evaluate some of these materials compared to traditional N sources, urea (46% N) and urea-ammonium nitrate (UAN) solution (32% N) under dryland and irrigated conditions and on different soil types.
+This research project was designed to evaluate some of these materials compared to traditional N sources, urea (46% N) and urea-ammonium nitrate (UAN) solution (32% N) under dryland (rain-fed) and irrigated conditions and on different soil types.